ocean-color-ac-challenge/ocean-color-ac-challenge.github.io/src/main/doc/section3/section3.md

 * Go to [e-Collaboration for Earth Observation](http://challenges.esa.int)
 * Sign-in with your ESA EO SSO account or get one [here]()
-* Go [here](https://challenges.esa.int/contest/14), scroll down and click "Apply"
+* Go [here](https://challenges.esa.int/contest/14) to see the challenge pages

-Be patient, your application will be approved soon!
+The challenge will open soon!
+You can trigger the notification in your [profile](https://challenges.esa.int/account/profile).